michaelmusty/.dotfiles/README.markdown

 The configuration for GnuPG is intended to follow [RiseUp’s OpenPGP best practices](https://help.riseup.net/en/security/message-security/openpgp/best-practices).
-The configuration file is rebuilt using `m4` and `make` because it requires hard-coding a path to the SKS keyserver certificate authority, and neither tilde nor `$HOME` expansion works for this.
+The configuration file is rebuilt using `m4(1)` and `make(1)` because it requires hard-coding a path to the SKS keyserver certificate authority, and neither tilde nor `$HOME` expansion works for this.

 Mutt
 ----